-How is J-PAL crowdsourcing and disseminating ideas for safe research in the face of Covid-19?
+(VIII) Crowdsourcing and disseminating ideas for safe research in the face of COVID-19

-Given the incredible uncertainty of how long the current shutdowns will last, a growing worry that this is the new norm till a vaccine is made widely available later this year, the need to do urgent anti-Covid-19 research, and to make sure we find opportunities for our survey staff to be safely and productively engaged, it is important that we not wait but innovate on how we can resume our research operations, wherever possible, in a way that is safe for the surveyors, respondents and the communities we live in.
+Given the incredible uncertainty of how long the current shutdowns will last, a growing worry that this is the new norm till a vaccine is developed and widely available next year, the need to do urgent anti-COVID-19 research, and to make sure we find opportunities for our survey staff to be safely and productively engaged, it is important that we not wait but innovate on how we can resume our research operations, wherever possible, in a way that is safe for the surveyors, respondents and the communities we live in.

 We are crowdsourcing from our network of researchers and staff, and partner organizations, best practices/tips on switching from in-person to surveying online or via phone (especially in asking surveyors to call from their home rather than a central location) and sharing them in a “living” resource on our website, accessible here.
 If you have experience conducting surveys online or via phone we request that you please fill out this very short form.
 From this page, you will be able soon access the shared learning.

 On Tuesday, March 24th, Tavneet Suri (MIT; Scientific Director, J-PAL Africa; Co-Chair J-PAL Agriculture sector), shared insights via webinar on transitioning a large-scale survey on the effects of universal basic income in Kenya from in-person to phone interviews, with a focus on shortening and adapting questionnaires to be conducted via phone.